Prebiotics for Dogs

 Prebiotics can be sold singularly or as a blend.

-You may find that there are more prebiotic options for humans than there are for dogs.
-While human prebiotics can be given to dogs, these are not nearly as effective.
-Canine and human digestive systems are very different, as are the probiotics that prebiotics are meant to feed, so species-specific formulas are best.
+You may find that there are more prebiotic options for humans than for dogs.
+While human prebiotics can be given to dogs, these are less effective.
+Canine and human digestive systems are very different, as are the probiotics that prebiotics is meant to feed, so species-specific formulas are best.

 The effective dose and dosage period of prebiotic supplements is not well known.12 Different factors such as your dog’s breed, size, age, and diet will likely influence their optimal dosage.10

-One study that evaluated the effects of a prebiotic blend on 24 dogs found that the 60-day study period was not enough to influence measurable products in feces or in the immune system.11 Given the longer duration of time used in the study, it’s likely that a higher concentration may have been needed.11
+One study that evaluated the effects of a prebiotic blend on 24 dogs found that the 60-day study period was insufficient to influence measurable products in feces or the immune system.11 Given the longer duration of time used in the study, it’s likely that a higher concentration may have been needed.11

 Of studies that have determined influential doses of particular prebiotics, it was suggested that 4 to 8 g of fructooligosaccharides and inulin were effective.12